MartinvonBerg/simple-lightbox-fslight/readme.txt

 = With Youtube-Videos the Browser Console shows Javascript Errors.
 It it a Problem? = Yes, there are errors shown like "The service worker navigation preload request was cancelled before 'preloadResponse' settled.
 If you intend to use 'preloadResponse', use waitUntil() or respondWith() to wait for the promise to settle".
 This issue is not solvable by me.
 If you dislike it: Just delete the JS-File ```simple-lightbox.min.js```.
 The Video Sync will no longer work after that.

+= Why does it not work with flickr images?
+You might add "wp-block-embed-flickr" but the lightbox does not open?
+That is, because flicks image blocks contain a link to the image on the flickr website.
+The Gutenberg block does not have an option to change this.
+The plugin functionality does NOT change existing links, because this is usually intentionally.

 == Screenshots ==